helium/HIP/0062-helium-hub.md

 A linear multiplier is applied based on the amount of time the HNT is locked up for;

-- For the maximum amount, 2,102,400 blocks ~four years, users receive 100 times the HNT they locked up as veHNT.
+- For the maximum veHNT amount you must lock up your HNT for 2,102,400 blocks ~four years, users receive 100 times the HNT they locked up

-- For the minimum amount, 267,840 blocks ~ six months, users receive 1 times the HNT they locked up as veHNT.
+- For the minimum veHNT amount you must lock up your HNT for 267,840 blocks ~ six months, users receive 1 times the HNT they locked up

 ![voting-power-multiplier](https://lh4.googleusercontent.com/-mE8SN23AZi8gWyUaUfAjgTvhiWlGAfKHgBRYtO9s6mkGDYu1QvIDH98MkXIPVpzLnTddZv-QOOVx3NsQFshnzzSleuGbYa4QsBJZQBZqGIJ1YhRA9yWh2EHdxEBPAZLcInUvAPlCzbOUnlHHg)